Constitution of Aggie Guide-Dogs and Service-Dogs (AGS) (Download PDF)

 Director of Programs’ duties include but are not limited to:

-4) receive approval of programs from the President and at least one other officer before allowing them to be presented in order to prevent unclear, harmful or incorrect statements under AGS name.
+4) Receive approval of programs from officer team before allowing them to be presented in order to prevent unclear, harmful or incorrect statements under AGS name.

 Director of Publicity’s duties include but are not limited to:

-3) receive approval for publicity flyers, interviews, etc from the President and at least one other officer before allowing them to be presented in order to prevent unclear, harmful or incorrect statements under AGS name.
+3) Receive approval for publicity flyers, interviews, etc from the President and the rest of the officer team before allowing them to be presented in order to prevent unclear, harmful or incorrect statements under AGS name.

-4) print out a PawPrint for each general meeting outlining the meeting topics
+4) Print out a PawPrint for each general meetings and manage trifold.

 3) supervise training and socialization of puppies.